 The organizer is FULLY responsible for all expenses associated with services provided by the Metropolitan Police Department.
-Should the special event exceed the original Estimate for Police Services, the Event Organizer will be invoiced for any overage amount.
-This may occur if the Event Organizer fails to keep within permitted hours for cleanup and breakdown.
-The Metropolitan Police Department will maintain a public safety presence ANY time a portion of the Special Event remains active on the street, to include setup, breakdown, and cleanup activities.
+Should the special event exceed the original estimate for police services, the event organizer will be invoiced for any overage amount.
+This may occur if the event organizer fails to keep within permitted hours for cleanup and breakdown.
+The Metropolitan Police Department will maintain a public safety presence ANY time a portion of the special event remains active on the street, to include setup, breakdown, and cleanup activities.

-Should an Event Organizer have ANY outstanding balances from any previous special events, the Metropolitan Police Department will not provide support to the special event being presented to the MSETG.
+Should an event organizer have ANY outstanding balances from any previous special events, the Metropolitan Police Department will not provide support to the special event being presented to the MSETG.
 Outstanding balances related to police services must be settled PRIOR to the MSETG presentation date.
-For example: If an Event Organizer has an outstanding balance from the previous year's special event, that balance must be settled before the current year's presentation; OR, should an Event Organizer that hosts multiple special events throughout the year, as long as the organizer has an outstanding balance for any prior special event within the same year, the balance must be settled prior to the current presentation to the MSETG.
+For example: If an event organizer has an outstanding balance from the previous year's special event, that balance must be settled before the current year's presentation; OR, should an event organizer that hosts multiple special events throughout the year, as long as the organizer has an outstanding balance for any prior special event within the same year, the balance must be settled prior to the presentation of the proposed event to the MSETG.